p33t/keyhide/README.md

 **This application can be used online at: https://keyhidegen.freshcode.biz**

+**DISCLAIMER: Use this software at your own risk.
+The author offers no warranty and makes no claims regarding the effectiveness of the resulting key hide or the use of any key hide in protecting sensitive information.**

 ## Background
 Sometimes you need to reproduce a series of random characters or 'key' but you don't want to write it down, and you can't remember it.
 A 'key hide' contains the key but you need to know the coordinates to extract it.

 This is similar to a physical [key lock box](https://www.google.com/search?q=key+lock+box&tbm=isch).

 Try out a [simple example key hide](https://keyhidegen.freshcode.biz/example.html) (Click B2 then H2).
+Or watch a [demonstration video](https://youtu.be/CL3XHqsjiiM) online.

 ## Screenshots
 ### Example Key Hide